-- For this example we will use a bell pepper, first cut off the top and the bottom of the pepper.
+- First cut off the top and the bottom of the pepper.
 Remove the guts.

-- Now slice the quarters into thin strips, trying to keep them uniformly sized
+- Slice the quarters into thin strips, trying to keep them uniformly size.

 - The more you use this technique the thinner strips you will be able to cut.

-Though it may seem somewhat counter-intuitive, but take things slow the first couple times to avoid injuries.
+Although it may seem counterproductive, you should take things slow the first couple times to avoid injuries.
 As you learn more control with the knife, your speed will increase and your prep time will shorten.